 - The car was manufactured in Australia more than two years before the sale

-- The car was imported more than two years before the sale
+- The car was imported to Australia more than two years before the sale

 - The car is a motor home or campervan

-- It is a commercial vehicle designed mainly for carrying goods and not passengers
+- The car is a commercial vehicle designed mainly for carrying goods and not passengers

 Do you have to pay luxury car tax on a used car?

-The ATO states luxury car tax is only applied to eligible vehicles under two years old.
-If the car is being sold for a second time, it will only attract LCT if it has increased in value.
+The ATO states luxury car tax is only applied to eligible vehicles under two years old, starting from the date they were either imported into Australia or manufactured here.
+If the car is sold for a second time within those first two years, it will only attract LCT if it has increased in value.
 Given most cars depreciate over time, this is an unlikely scenario.
+This means that if your car hasn’t increased in value and you can prove the LCT was already paid on it, you may be able to avoid paying the LCT even if it is less than two years old.